pyvisa/pyvisa/docs/source/introduction/event_handling.rst

 example we are going to consider a Service Request event.
 Usually service request can be enabled for a range of register state, the details depending on the instrument.
-One useful case is to generate a service request when an operation is complete which is we are pretending to do here.
+One useful case is to generate a service request when an operation is complete which is what we are pretending to do here.

-Finally we wait for the event to occur and we specify a timeout of 1000ms to avoid waiting for ever.
-Once we received the event we disable event handling.
+Finally we wait for the event to occur and we specify a timeout of 1000ms to avoid waiting forever.
+Once we receive the event we disable event handling.

 Registering handlers for event
 ------------------------------

-Rather than waiting for an event, it can sometimes be convenient to take immediate action when an event occurs, in which having the VISA library call directly a function can be useful.
-Let see how.
+Rather than waiting for an event, it can sometimes be convenient to take immediate action when an event occurs, in which case having the VISA library call a function directly can be useful.
+Let's see how.

 .. note::

-    One can enable event handling using both mechanisms (constants.EventMechanism.all)
+    One can enable event handling using both mechanisms (``constants.EventMechanism.all``)

 .. code-block:: python